Day Gardner: Career

-Presently, Gardner is the founder and President of The National Black Pro Life Union and Associate Director of National Pro-Life Center on Capitol Hill.
+Gardner is the founder and president of The National Black Pro Life Union and associate director of National Pro-Life Center on Capitol Hill.
 She was also the anchor for the 'Daily Life News with Day Gardner' program for NPLR.net online and later host of 'The Day Report' for American Family Radio.

-In January 2011, Day Gardner received a Doctorate Degree from the Faith Evangelical College and Seminary in Tacoma, Washington.

-Dr. Gardner's first novel, If Not For Grace was published in the spring of 2011 and is available in book stores and online.
+In January 2011, Day Gardner received a Doctorate Degree from Faith Evangelical College and Seminary in Tacoma, Washington.
+Gardner's first novel, If Not For Grace was published in the spring of 2011 and is available in book stores and online.

-The 60s Soul singer Hoagy Lands was her uncle, and her first cousin is the mother of singer Jaheim.